-Figure 10 represents a draft ER label that depicts the yardstick concept.
-The rating label includes information to calculate power savings over the base case or another ER.
+Figure 10 represents a draft ER label that depicts the yardstick approach for pump energy comparison of similar pumps.
+The rating label includes information to calculate power savings over the base case (0 ER) or another ER.
 Since ER represents the percent power savings over the baseline, it is very simple to calculate power savings compared to the baseline case and is shown below.
 The accuracy of the power savings calculations are limited to the load profile curve and weighting assumptions outlined in the TP.